pagkly/Zed/Investopedia4/Comparing Time Deposit or Certificates of Deposit Rates Between Banks.md

 ### Penalties on Early Withdrawals

-The owner of a time deposit can withdraw the money out if necessary but will lose some or all of the promised interest and may pay penalty fees.
+The owner of a time deposit can withdraw the money out if necessary but [[Will|will]] lose some or all of the promised interest and may pay penalty fees.
 The terms are in the fine print that the saver receives when opening the account.

-A customer can earn a slightly higher interest rate with a time deposit account than would be available in a standard savings account or an interest-bearing checking account.
-The better return is offered because the funds remain locked until the maturity date of the account.
+A customer can earn a slightly higher interest rate with a time deposit account than would be available in a standard savings account or an interest-bearing [[Checking Account|checking account]].
+The better [[Return|return]] is offered because the funds remain locked until the maturity date of the account.

-Time deposits are insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per investment.
-Those opened at a credit union carry protection from the National Credit Union Administration (NCUA).
+Time deposits are insured by the [[Federal Deposit Insurance Corporation (FDIC)]] up to $250,000 per investment.
+Those opened at a credit union carry protection from the [[National Credit Union Administration (NCUA)]].

 ### Key Takeaways

 -   A time deposit is an interest-bearing bank account that has a date of maturity, such as a certificate of deposit (CD).
 -   The money in a time deposit must be held for the fixed term to receive the interest in full.
 -   Typically, the longer the term, the higher the interest rate that the depositor receives.
--   Time deposits are an extremely safe investment but they have a low rate of return.
+-   Time deposits are an extremely safe investment but they have a low rate of [[Return|return]].

-### Why Banks Offer Time Deposit Accounts
+### Why Banks [[Offer]] Time Deposit Accounts

-Time deposit accounts provide banks with the cash flow they need to lend money to other customers.
+Time deposit accounts provide banks with the [[Cash Flow|cash flow]] they need to lend money to other customers.
 The bank makes a profit by lending the funds held in time deposit accounts for a higher interest rate than the rate it pays on the time deposits.

-The bank may also invest the money from the time deposit in other securities that pay a higher return than it is paying the customer.
+The bank may also invest the money from the time deposit in other securities that pay a higher [[Return|return]] than it is paying the customer.

 ### Some Options on Time Deposits